-It was Liz and my birthday on this day and when we arrived, we went to check out the beach and relaxed and swam.
+It was Liz and my birthday on this day and when we arrived, we went to check out the beach to relax and swim.
 We had a light lunch at Collina Bakery.
-Liz and I had a cooking class at Hotel Buca de Bacco which was a birthday gift from our friends.
+Afterwards, Liz and I had a cooking class at Hotel Buca de Bacco which was a birthday gift from our friends.
 It was super fun and we made margherita pasta, eggplant parmigiana, pesto gnocchi and a chocolate tart.
 We also had prosecco on arrival and wine with our early dinner.

 Afterwards, we went to Franco’s Bar for cocktails and got to enjoy the views from the bar.
 It’s a great place to chill and drink!